-Does a Medicare Advantage Plan Cover Prescriptions?
+Does a Medicare Advantage Plan Cover Drugs?

-Not every Medicare Advantage plan covers prescriptions, but most allow you to add prescription coverage as an option.
+Not every Medicare Advantage plan covers drugs, but most allow you to add prescription coverage as an option.
 Medicare Advantage covers everything Medicare Parts A and B cover.
 Medicare Part D only covers prescription drugs.

 On the other hand, Medicare Advantage plans may start as low as $0 per month.
-The average plan costs around $23.63 per month with prescription drug coverage available at an additional cost.
+The average plan costs around $23.63 per month with drug coverage available at an additional cost.

 What If I Want to Change My Medicare Advantage Plan to Medicare Part D?

-- Moving to a new address
+- Moving to a new address.

-- No longer qualifying for Medicaid
+- No longer qualifying for Medicaid.

-- Losing Medicare coverage through your provider for any reason
+- Losing Medicare coverage through your provider for any reason.